openstack/ironic/doc/source/admin/interfaces/deploy.rst

    ../drivers/ansible

+.. _ramdisk-deploy:

 Ramdisk deploy
 ==============

 The ramdisk interface is intended to provide a mechanism to "deploy" an instance where the item to be deployed is in reality a ramdisk.
-Most commonly this is peformed when an instance is booted via PXE or iPXE, with the only local storage contents being those in memory.
-Initially this is only supported by the ``pxe`` boot interface, but other boot interfaces could support this funtionality in the future.
+Most commonly this is peformed when an instance is booted via PXE, iPXE or Virtual Media, with the only local storage contents being those in memory.
+It is suported by ``pxe`` and ``ilo-virtual-media`` boot interfaces.

 As with most non-default interfaces, it must be enabled and set for a node to be utilized: